ryansheehy0/RS_Cheat_Sheets/Tools/keyboard_shortcuts.md

 | space, f, f | Open fuzzy finder |
 | select, g, c | Comment block of code |
 | :Mtoc | Insert table of contents for markdown files |

+- How to follow markdown link?
+- How to fold with indentation?
+- Scrolling shouldn't move mouse.

 ## Linux Mint